Hamnet - Nel nome del figlio

 Hamnet - Nel nome del figlio ha una durata di 2h 6min.

-Hamnet - Nel nome del figlio è stato prodotto da Sam Mendes, Pippa Harris, Liza Marshall, Steven Spielberg, Nicolas Gonda.
+Hamnet - Nel nome del figlio è stato prodotto da Liza Marshall, Sam Mendes, Pippa Harris, Steven Spielberg, Nicolas Gonda.

 In un bosco, una giovane donna dorme rannicchiata nella culla formata dalla radice emersa di un albero secolare: è vestita di rosso cupo, accompagnata da un falco che risponde ai suoi richiami, conosce erbe e pozioni, si dice non sia nata da sua madre ma da una donna venuta da lontano.
 Si chiama Agnes e quando Will la vede se ne innamora subito.
 Will è il giovane William Shakespeare, che riesce a sposarla nonostante l’ostilità delle famiglie e ad avere con lei tre figli, Susannah e i gemelli Judith e Hamnet.
 Ma un lutto li colpisce, quando il drammaturgo lavora già a Londra, e Hamnet diventa Hamlet.
 Tratta dal romanzo del 2020 di Maggie O’Farrell, la storia di Agnes (più che di William), intessuta di magia e femminilità.